bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

-Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or a string.
-In case the value is a string (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the path.
+Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or the name of an executable.
+In case the value is the name of an executable (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the path.
+The name of the executable must not contain any path seperators (`/`, and `\` on Windows).
 As a special case of absolute paths, the value may start with `%workspace%` (e.g., `%workspace%/foo/bar/baz.sh`), in which case `%workspace%` is replaced by the absolute path to the workspace.
 Since the credential helper must be available very early in the build (i.e., during the loading phase for fetching external repositories), it cannot be a label to a target.

 When executing the credential helper, Bazel will always set the path to the workspace as working directory (i.e., `$(pwd)` will be `%workspace%`).

-Since users may need to use multiple credential helpers (e.g., one for fetching external repositories and another one for connecting to a `Remote Cache`), users may optionally specify the (wildcard) DNS name for which the credential helper should be used as prefix to the path of the binary, seperated by `%path_separator%` (i.e., `:` on Linux/macOS and `;` on Windows).
+Since users may need to use multiple credential helpers (e.g., one for fetching external repositories and another one for connecting to a `Remote Cache`), users may optionally specify a pattern to match which addresses to use the credential helper for by passing `<pattern>` as prefix to the path of the credential helper, seperated by the left-most occurence of `=` (i.e., `--credential_helper=<pattern>=<path>`). `<pattern>` can either be a DNS name matching a single domain (e.g., `example.com`), or a wildcard DNS name matching the domain itself and all subdomains by prefixing the DNS name with `*.` (e.g., `*.example.com` would match `example.com`, `foo.example.com`, and so on).
+Wildcards that match only a subset of all possible subdomains, or regular expressions, are not supported.

 In case there are multiple credential helpers specified, Bazel will use the most specific match to fetch credentials.
-For example, assuming a user passes `--credential_helper=foo --credential_helper=*.example.com:bar --credential_helper=example.com:baz`, Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching
+For example, assuming a user passes
+`--credential_helper=foo --credential_helper=*.example.com:bar --credential_helper=example.com:baz`,
+Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching